The Perfect Moroccan Dress: 7 Beautiful Styles for Your Trip

 Hammam Visits: Pack a dark, modest swimsuit for mixed or tourist hammams, flip-flops for wet floors, and quick-dry towels.
 Traditional hammams may provide wraps, but bringing your own ensures comfort.
 The hammam experience in Morocco varies by location, so ask about specific dress requirements when booking.

 Fine Dining and Weddings: Smart-casual attire works for upscale restaurants.
-For authentic experiences at Moroccan weddings or celebrations, consider renting or buying a simple moroccan caftan dress or tailored djellaba.
+For authentic experiences at Moroccan weddings or celebrations, consider renting or buying a simple caftan dress or tailored djellaba—it’s always appreciated and never considered inappropriate for visitors.

 Capsule Packing Lists